container-images/vsftpd/README.md

 In order to extend the image using s2i, you need to prepare a directory with following structure:
 ```
-$ tree default-conf
+$ tree vsftpd-extension
-default-conf
+vsftpd-extension
 ├── init-hook
 └── vsftpd.conf
 ```

+There is a sample extension directory provided in this repo, named `./default-conf`.

 Both files are optional.
 But you should supply at least one, what would be the point of supplying neither, right?

 The file init-hook will be sourced using default shell.
-You can take a look at [`default-conf`](https://github.com/container-images/vsftpd/tree/master/default-conf) directory and use it:
+You can take a look at a sample init hook at [`default-conf`](https://github.com/container-images/vsftpd/tree/master/default-conf) directory and use it: